 Take route 11 Mamalahoa Highway from Hilo to see more of the southern side of the Big Island.
 I love to stop at Akatsuka Orchid Gardens.
 There are so many varieties of orchids and some have incredible fragrance.
 You can just stop by and take a look at the showroom and gift shop, or sign up for the Greenhouse and Tasting Tour or the Orchid Maze.

 About a 45 minute drive from Hilo is Volcano Village and the Hawai’i Volcanoes National Park.
 Volcano Village is an artsy small town near the entrance to the National Park with galleries and few places to eat and stay.

 You can spend many hours in the Hawaii Volcanoes National Park.
 The Volcano Art Center is in the 1877 Volcano House hotel building.
 It features artists’ work in many types of media.
 Nearby is the current Volcano House hotel with its views of the Kilauea crater.

-Further along Crater Rim Drive, the Kilauea Overlook is a worthwhile stop to experience the other-worldly beauty of the ‘ōhi’a lehua trees and the Halema’uma’u caldera.
-The Jaggar Museum has another great view of the caldera, a mural by Herb Kane and lots of geologic information.
+Closed: Further along Crater Rim Drive, the Kilauea Overlook is a worthwhile stop to experience the other-worldly beauty of the ‘ōhi’a lehua trees and the Halema’uma’u caldera.
+The Jaggar Museum is closed and its exhibits are being set up in other locations.

 You can drive through the park or get out to hike portions of it.
 You can spend 1 hour or up to 5 hours here.
-The park is open 24 hours each day and you may want to see the caldera in the dark.
+The park has limited hours.
 Be sure to check the current lava flow information.